GreenmaskIO/greenmask/docs/release_notes/greenmask_0_1_9.md

 ## Improvements

-* Implemented tables scoring according to the type and transformation costs.
+* Implemented tables scoring according to the table size and transformation costs.
 This correctly spread the tables dumping between the requested workers pool and reduces the execution time.
-Now greenmask introspects the table size, adds the transformation scoring using the formula
-  `score = tableSizeInBytes + (tableSizeInBytes * 0.03 * tableTransformationsCount)`, and uses the strategy "Largest
+Now greenmask introspects the table size, adds the transformation scoring using the formula `score = tableSizeInBytes + (tableSizeInBytes * 0.03 * tableTransformationsCount)`, and uses the strategy "Largest First".
-  First".
 The problem is described [here](https://github.com/GreenmaskIO/greenmask/discussions/50)
 * Introduced `no_verify_ssl` parameter for S3 storage